ozkary/ozkary.github.io/dep-book/introduction.md

 ## Closing Thoughts

 As the final page turns, your journey as a cloud-native data engineer is just beginning.
-This book has forged your process-oriented mindset, armed you with practical principles, and ignited your hands-on coding.
-Now, embrace the GitHub project, refine your skills, and witness the transformative power of your coding prowess.
+This book forges your process-oriented mindset, armed you with practical principles, and ignited your hands-on coding with Python, SQL and Jupiter Notebooks.
+Now, embrace the GitHub project, refine your skills, complete the coding exercises and witness the evolution and organization of your coding and process skills.
 Remember, process guides, practice refines, and learning never ends.
 Step into the cloud with confidence, use this book as a roadmap to get you started.
+Follow the GitHub project, give it a star, and stay in touch as this project as well as this book will continue to evolve with the latest trend in technology.

+> 👉 If you have problems with the exercises, open a GitHub issue on the project, so we can help you resolve the problem.

 **Are you ready to step into the cloud?
 Learn about Data Engineering Process Fundamentals today!**

 ## Preface

 ### 1. **Introduction and Welcome:**
    - Introduce yourself to the readers.